stuart-mclaren/solartax/README.md

   -totalannualgeneration float
         Total amount of electricity generated in a year in kilowatts.
 Eg for 3.2 megawatts set to 3200 (default 3200) -unitbuyprice float
-        Price for selling a unit to the grid. eg 0.31 for 31 cents per unit (default 0.31) -unitbuypriceinflation float
+        Price for buying a unit from the grid. eg 0.31 for 31 cents per unit (default 0.31) -unitbuypriceinflation float
         Rate at which price for selling to the grid increases.
 Eg for 5% per year use 0.05 here (default 0.04) -unitsellprice float